ScaleAGData/Grassland-RILAB/GPP_EO_Model/README.md

-# ScaleAgData: GPP Estimation Model – Grassland RILAB
+# ScaleAgData: GPP Estimation Model (machine learning methods) – Grassland RILAB

 This repository contains the models and processing pipelines for estimating **Gross Primary Production (GPP)** as part of the **ScaleAgData** project.